josefsbreakfast/Polaris-Protocol/Polaris_Nest/SCP-VoiceX_Casefiles/🧠 fisher_fork_theory.md

 ---

-## 3. 🧬 Metadata as Mood Management
+## 3. 🧬 Metadata as mood management

 Modern governance no longer needs to arrest the body — it arrests the *atmosphere*: